j000/screeps-ai/README.md

 # Screeps AI #

+### Check out original at https://benjaminhorn.io/code/my-screeps-ai/

-This my AI for the game [screeps.com](http://www.screeps.com).
+This my forked AI for the game [screeps.com](http://www.screeps.com).
 The grunt script is taken basically as is from [the screeps support wiki](http://support.screeps.com/hc/en-us/articles/203022512-Commiting-local-scripts-using-Grunt).

 # Usage #